 An Islamic mortgage could give you peace of mind from an ethical perspective even if you are not Muslim.

-Keep in mind that an Islamic mortgage is likely to be more expensive than a regular mortgage.
-You'll need to think about whether you can afford the extra cost.
+Remember that an Islamic mortgage is likely to be more expensive than a regular mortgage.
+Think about if you can afford the extra cost.

 Islamic mortgage lenders